 Decide when you will meet?
 (From 1:30pm to 3:30pm every second Wednesday of the month for example)

-If time permits, spend some time discussing what they think are the biggest challenges and opportunities facing public procurement.
+If time permits, spend some time discussing what they think are the biggest challenges and opportunities facing public procurement or materiel management.

 Closing remarks and ask how they will invest in themselves (stretch) by next month and reconfirm that you will send the invite series via Outlook Calendar and look forward to seeing them next month!

-Section A – Sample Agendas (con’t)
+Section A – Sample Agendas (cont’d)

 Agenda – Sample 2

-Welcome & Check In with Mentee’s on how their month was and how did they do with their self-investment (stretch).
+Welcome & Check In with Mentees on how their month was and how did they do with their self-investment (stretch).

 Discuss a recent news article concerning procurement or MM.
 What is important about this?
 How does it affect our work?
 Any lessons learned?